 So tell me – are you looking for where to see movies in Osogbo?
 Have you been told countless times that there are no “fun spots” in Osun’s capital city?
 Well, my friend you’re in luck!
 Because I’m going to be sharing with you how I stumbled on Dotbol Cinema!

-Hello cool readers from all over the world.
-As you know, I always feel obliged to write about my travel adventures even if it’s just small pockets of fantastic places splattered across Nigeria.
-And hey!
-Hello if you’re new to this Blog.
+Hello avid blog reader from anywhere in the world, as you know I always feel obliged to write about my travels and adventures even if they’re pockets of fantastic places splattered across Nigeria.
+And hey, Hello if you’re new here.

 My people how una dey?
 I don come again with another ogbonge tori on top Osogbo waka.
 I hope say una go gbedu this one because the kind work wey I put on top am, no be small...

 This is special because I’m kinda celebrating “wazobia” on my blog and that’s why I kicked off with a speckle of Pidgin English – a common creole spoken in Edo state and many other parts of Nigeria.